An honest month-by-month guide to the best time to visit Da Nang — weather, sea, crowds and prices, plus which months to skip and why.

 By the Go-Da-Nang local team · Last updated July 2026

-Da Nang has a long dry season and a shorter, sharper wet one.
+Da Nang has a long dry season and a short, sharp wet season.

-The dry season runs roughly February to August.
-It is driest from February to April, bringing mostly clear skies, climbing summer humidity, and a calm sea.
+The dry season runs roughly from February to August.
+February through April are the driest months, bringing clear skies and a calm sea before the summer humidity climbs.

-The wet season runs September to December.
-October alone gets around 650 mm of rain, making it the wettest month by a wide margin.
-Rainy season here rarely means all-day drizzle.
-You usually get heavy, dramatic bursts for an hour or two, then the sky clears and the streets steam dry.
-The real exceptions are October and November.
-These months bring the peak typhoon window.
-Storms can cause a few washed-out days and dangerous ocean conditions.
-Between the storms, you still get plenty of bright, warm hours.
+The wet season runs from September to December.
+October is the wettest month by a wide margin, catching around 650 mm of rain.
+The rainy season rarely means all-day drizzle.
+You usually get heavy downpours for an hour or two before the sky clears and the streets steam dry.
+October and November are the exceptions.
+They bring the peak typhoon window, which can cause washed-out days and dangerous ocean conditions.
+Even then, you still get plenty of bright, warm hours between storms.

 Da Nang's Han River and Dragon Bridge under clear skies

-Use this table to scan the year, then read the notes below for the specific months you are weighing.
+Scan the year with this table, then read the notes below for more detail on the specific months you are weighing.

 | Month | Temp (°C) | Rain / sea | Crowds | Good for |